Last Updated on January 29, 2023 by Andrew Shih

-Most bloggers will be making money from affiliate companies and Google Adsense within your niche category, so it also makes sense to get a rough idea of the earning potential before you dive in.
+Most bloggers make money from affiliate companies and Google Adsense within your niche category, so it also makes sense to get a rough idea of your earning potential before diving in.

 3. Research your niche

-Before you spend time and money on creating a blog, you will be worthwhile to take a moment to find out what you are up against and learn about your target audience.
+Before you spend time and money on creating a blog, it will be worthwhile to take a moment to find out what you are up against and learn about your target audience.

 Research your competitors

-You should find out the existing players in your niche by Google the keyword.
+You should discover the existing players in your niche by googling the keyword.
 There will always be some level of competition; your idea will hardly be new.
-If you didn’t find any competition, it probably means one of two things; one, you are not trying hard enough; or two, it’s a bad niche.
+If you didn’t find any competition, it probably means one of two things: you are not trying hard enough, or two, it’s a bad niche.

 When this happens, ask yourself the following two questions:

 - Can I focus on a smaller niche first?

 - What can you offer that’s better or different?

 Engage your target audience